Open-Agriculture/AgIsoStack-plus-plus/README.md

 ```

 ## Integrating this library
-You can this library to your own project with CMake if you want.
+You can integrate this library to your own project with CMake if you want.
 Adding it as a submodule to your project is one of the easier ways to integrate it today.

 ```
 git submodule add git@github.com:ad3154/ISO11783-CAN-Stack.git <destination_folder>